ABOUT PETERBOROUGH BUTTERFLY RUN

 To support a participant or make an online donation click HERE.

 Tax receipts will be issued for donations of $20 or more.
-Prizes will be awarded for top fundraisers (adults and kids 12 and under)
+Prizes will be awarded for top fundraisers (Team, Adults and Kids 12 and under)

 11:00 am: – 5km walk/run